sarthakforwet/ADSA_Interview/Readme.md

-This repository contains the solution to the Assessment Provided for the position of
+This repository contains the analysis of patient information using SQL and also performs some Exploratory Data Analysis.
-<b>Associate Data Science Analyst at Mayo Clinic</b>.

 Following is the description of each file -